Pre-trained Gaussian Processes for Bayesian Optimization: Discussion

+In this work, we focused on the question of how to efficiently and effectively make use of multi-task training data to enable better BO via pre-training.
+Here we discuss extensions to our work that would enable even more flexible uses.

-\paragraph{Batch evaluation.} For simplicity of this paper, we did not consider batch evaluation but rather only focused on the prior selection dimension of the challenges in BO.
+\underline{\it Batch evaluation.}\; For simplicity of this paper, we did not consider batch evaluation but rather only focused on the prior selection dimension of the challenges in BO.
 However, it is straightforward to adopt any batch BO methods in conjunction with \hyperbo to support obtaining observations in parallel.
-For example, we can directly use batch methods in \cite{snoek2012practical}, \cite{kathuria2016batched}, or \cite{wang2017batched} to replace line~\ref{alg:strategy} of Alg.~\ref{alg:hyperbo}.
+For example, we can directly use batch methods from \citet{snoek2012practical, kathuria2016batched, wang2017batched} etc. to replace line~\ref{alg:strategy} of Algorithm~\ref{alg:hyperbo}.

+\underline{\it High-dimensional and large scale data.}\; Our hyperparameter tuning tasks are relatively low-dimensional (2-18 dimensions) and small scale BO problems.
+Because the tuning objectives are typically very expensive, we set the maximum number of BO observations to be $100$.
+Other applications of BO might have high-dimensional inputs, and the number of observations for each BO problem might be much higher.

-\paragraph{High-dimensional and large scale data.} Similar to batch BO, our method can also be naturally combined with most high-dimensional and large scale BO methods to offer more capabilities.
-For these cases, typically a probabilistic model different from vanilla GPs may be adopted.
-In line~\ref{alg:train} of Alg.~\ref{alg:hyperbo}, it is straightforward to adapt our method to optimize the cumulative marginal likelihood in Eq.~\ref{eq:nllobj} instead for the new model.
-Our meta-learning idea in this paper in fact also brings benefit to high-dimensional and large scale BO methods so that they can better identify their critical special structures, e.g. low-dimensional embedding~\cite{wang2016bayesian}, cylindrical kernels~\cite{oh2018bock} or additive Mondrian kernels~\cite{wang2018batched}.
+Our method can potentially be combined with high-dimensional and large scale BO methods to offer more capabilities.
+Those methods typically adopt probabilistic models different from vanilla GPs.
+In line~\ref{alg:train} of Algorithm~\ref{alg:hyperbo}, we can adapt \hyperbo to optimize the objective function in Eq.~\ref{eq:lossobj} for the new model.
+Our meta-learning idea in this paper in fact also brings benefit to high-dimensional and large scale BO methods so that they can better identify their critical special structures, e.g., low-dimensional embeddings~\citep{wang2016bayesian}, cylindrical kernels~\citep{oh2018bock} or additive Mondrian kernels~\citep{wang2018batched}.